Nuvigil: Is My Solution My Problem?

-ONE — Perhaps I am not eating enough.
+ONE -- Perhaps I am not eating enough.
 Maybe I have just been too busy or too tired to eat the amount of food that I was eating before I moved to Colorado?
-So with this in mind I started counting my calories again with the help of an app on my phone; my numbers were a tad lower than usual so I fixed that.
-I was still loosing weight.
+So with this in mind I started counting my calories again with the help of an app on my phone; my numbers were a tad lower than usual, so I fixed that.
+I was still losing weight.

-So I pulled up a list of side effects for Nuvigil and when I scrolled down to the “less common side effects” (as those are usually what I get) the last thing on the list was “weight loss”.
+So I pulled up a list of side effects for Nuvigil, and when I scrolled down to the “less common side effects” (as those are usually what I get) the last thing on the list was “weight loss.”1

-Other side effects on that list (that I have always assumed were due to some other factor) that I have slowly been noticing include (but are not limited to) joint pain (not just my knees), sweating, heart palpitations, and of course the occasional tight chest (not like the MS Hug).
+Other side effects on that list that I have always assumed were due to some other factor, but have slowly been noticing, include (but are not limited to) joint pain (not just my knees), sweating, heart palpitations, and of course the occasional tight chest (not like the MS Hug).1

 Has anyone else noticed an increase in weight loss upon taking Nuvigil?
 Share below!